-In the context of consumer actions for damages arising from the price-fixing conspiracy among insurers in the third-party auto liability market (see question 4), a number of petty claims courts and the Naples court of appeals (Appello Napoli, 3 May 2005, set aside by Court of Cassation No. 2305/2007) awarded damages, based on a fair estimate of the overprice paid by the plaintiffs, amounting to 20 per cent of the total premiums (such percentage was held to correspond to the premiums' average annual price increase during the existence of the cartel, according to the Authority).
+In the context of consumer actions for damages arising from the price-fixing conspiracy among insurers in the third-party auto liability market (see question 4), a number of petty claims courts and courts of appeals (eg, Appello Napoli, 3 May 2005, set aside by Court of Cassation No. 2305/2007) awarded damages based on a fair estimate of the overprice paid by the plaintiffs, amounting to 20 per cent of the total premiums (such percentage was held to correspond to the premiums' average annual price increase during the existence of the cartel, according to the Authority).